TGXnet/consumercheck/DESCRIPTION.rst

 Linux
 -----

-The following installation procecure is tested on Debian Jessie 8.2.
+The following installation procecure was tested on Debian Jessie 8.2.

 On the shell commandline::